rec/rec/resume.md

-* A _data store_ based on S3, replicated over multiple providers and with an incremental offsite "physical" backup stream; and on top of that, a _data resource management system_, for convenient replication of resources, and projects containing multiple resources, including databases, directories and sharded files.
+* A _data store_ based on S3, replicated over multiple providers and with an incremental offsite "physical" backup stream; and on top of that, a _data resource management system_, for convenient replication of resources, and projects containing multiple, reproducible resources, including databases, directories and sharded files.

 * A neat little proprietary _memory-mapped index_ for direct searching and retrieval, and [Whoosh](https://whoosh.readthedocs.io/en/latest/) for text searching.

+* A Flask _web server_ (using nginx/gunicorn in production).

 * Configuration files and variables, monitoring variables, logging, user interaction journaling, and other unsexy but satisfying details.